 Post-Secondary English at King's (PEAK)

-The Post-Secondary English (PEAK) program is designed for Canadian and international students who already have intermediate to advanced proficiency in English to obtain the knowledge and experience necessary to excel in post-secondary education and life in Canada.
-The PEAK program cannot be taken alone; students enrolled in the PEAK program must also be admitted into a degree program at King's.
+The PEAK program is designed for Canadian and international students who already have intermediate to advanced proficiency in English to obtain the knowledge and experience necessary to excel in post-secondary education and life in Canada.
+Applicants admitted to Blended PEAK will simultaneously complete three introductory university courses within a degree program at King's.

-King's offers a Blended PEAK program, which consists of both university courses and PEAK courses.
-Students will take 3 courses (9.5 credits) of university courses per term along with 9 hours of English Language Study per week.
-Upon the successful completion of the Blended PEAK program, students are admissible into full-time university study at King’s.
+Upon the successful completion of the Blended PEAK program, students are admissible into full-time study at King’s.
 Students are assessed for full-time study at the end of each semester of the Blended PEAK program.

 PEAK 105/115 – PEAK 105 is an intermediate level course offered in the Fall semester, and PEAK 115 is the advanced level course offered in the Winter semester.
 PEAK courses emphasize writing and researching, with a focus on the following topics:

-- Essay structure explored through 3 essay assignments: Expository, Persuasion and Compare and Contrast
+- Essay structure explored through three essay assignments: expository, persuasion and comparison and contrast.